 - Do I think my time is more important than my friend's time?

-If you answered yes to any of these questions, perhaps your friendship was heading toward a falling out and you didn't notice it before.
+If you answered yes to any of these questions, perhaps your friendship was heading toward a break up and you didn't notice it before.

 When examining your friendship, take a look at your own actions.
 Specifically, check to see if you've been taking your friend for granted, treating her as you should, or offering the support that she needs.
 Sometimes people go through a rough period of time, and if friends can't adapt to the changes the relationship is affected.
 If your friend has had some negative issues to deal with, maybe you haven't come across as supportive as you could have been.